 My second book about dreams and it’s an all-in-one dream dictionary, guide and encyclopedia.
 It might be the only book about dreams you ever need.

-I wrote it with my early days of studying dreams in mind, when I searched for good sources of info and looked up my dream symbols in books.
-I wanted a book that not only gave definitions for symbols but also explains why they are defined that way and how they apply to my life.
+I wrote it with my early days of studying dreams in mind, when I’d search for good sources of info and looked up my dream symbols.
+Back then, I wanted a book that not only gave definitions for symbols but also explains why they are defined that way and how they apply to my life.
 A book that teaches and explains.
-I was once that kid full of questions.
-Then I became a journalist who sought answers.
-Now I’m a dream expert who offers answers for what could be the biggest mystery of all.
-Go figure!

-Look, a lot of dream dictionaries masquerade as expert opinion.
-I don’t mean to throw shade at other authors but seriously, I can’t tell you how many times I’ve browsed through a dream dictionary and wondered how the hell do they come up with this crap?
+A lot of dream dictionaries masquerade as expert opinion.
+I don’t mean to throw shade at other authors but seriously, I can’t tell you how many times I’ve browsed through a dream dictionary and wondered how the hell do they come up with this stuff?
 The motivation that compels me is born from my early experience studying dreams and the desire to provide accurate information.